the-turing-way/the-turing-way/book/content/credit/credit.md

 ## Definitions/glossary

-Digital Object Identifiers (DOIs) - an alpha-numeric string which acts as a unique, persistent identifier for a digital object (journal article, data, software etc).
+Digital Object Identifiers (DOIs) - an alpha-numeric string which acts as a unique, persistent identifier for a digital object (journal article, data, software and so on).

 <!-- ## Bibliography -->